tileverse-io/tileverse-rangereader/docs/src/arc42/component-view.md

 The "All" module provides unified access to all functionality through builder and factory patterns:

-- **RangeReaderBuilder**: Legacy fluent API for creating configured readers
+- **RangeReaderBuilder**: Unified fluent API for creating configured readers
 - **RangeReaderFactory**: Simple factory for creating readers from URIs

 ## Key Design Patterns